madhurashinde/Practice-Codes/README.md

 2.Find the factorial of a number

-3.Generate fibbonacci series

-4.Identify if a character is a vowel or a consonant
+3.Identify if a character is a vowel or a consonant

-5.Find the largest number bewtween three numbers
+4.Find the largest number bewtween three numbers